 The Teesside Myeloma group meet on a Monday evening at 5.45pm on the haematology day unit at the University Hospital of North Tees.
 For further information contact Kerry Dempsey on 01642 624697 or email Kerry.email@example.com or Annette Millward on 07780981527 or email firstname.lastname@example.org

 The new haematology support group at Durham has only just been set up.
 For further details contact Leukaemia Care on 08088010444.

 Haematology UKAS accreditation

-Please use this link to verify if the test you require is included in our accredited scope.
+Our current schedule of accredited tests can be used to verify if the test you require is included in our accredited scope.